m2osw/sugarcrm/README.md

 # Status

-The installation has a bug that I need to retest to see whether I fixed it or not.
-It would not properly save the password to the database if you make use of a different username (i.e. you specify the user to use and its password...)
-This still needs to be fixed if it still isn't working.
+I ran PHP directly in my console against all the classes and that tells me when there is a problem.
+I fixed many more functions that did not have the correct signature between base classes and derived classes.
+These may still happen, but it looks like it should be pretty good.
+This change involved (a few times) the renaming of some functions.
+This means I may have missed changing the name of the function from callers... that means it still won't work as expected.

+As far as I'm concerned, I finish worked on the installation and it works as expected in "Custom" mode.
+I do not know about the other mode(s) as I'm not using them.
+The only quirk is the SugarCRM registration page which has a permission error, like I care.

-Once installed, I can get all the way to the Dashboard.
+Once installed, I get to the Dashboard as expected.

 That's it for now.

-Will be working on the other pages, adding contacts, managing contacts, calendar, etc. It's a huge project so it make take some time before we have a version that is seemless.
+I will be working on the other pages, adding contacts, managing contacts, calendar, etc. It's a huge project so it make take some time before we have a version that is seemless.